godkillok/heamy/README.rst

 A set of useful tools for competitive data science.
 ==========
+1.this one has already support csr matirx

+2.parallel to evaluate k folder, in order to speed up whole process

-this one has already support csr matirx and parallel to evaluate k folder and support estimator who has no probility predition method,for example svm.LinearSVC
+3.support estimator who has no probility predition method,for example svm.LinearSVC
 =========

 Links